Southampton-RSG-Training/setup-documents/markdown/github_and_ssh.md

 ## GitHub ##
-Later on in the session, we'll be demonstrating how to share work with collaborators using [GitHub](https://github.com/).
+We'll be using the website [GitHub](https://github.com/) to host, back up, and distribute our code.
 You'll need to [create an account there](https://github.com/signup).
 As your GitHub username will appear in the URLs of your projects there, it's best to use a short, clear version of your name if you can.